JoseRoca/WinFBX2/docs/COM/CDicObj Class.md

 #### Remarks

-If key is not found when changing an item, a new key is created with the specified *cvNewvItem*.
+If key is not found when changing an item, a new key is created with the specified *dvNewvItem*.
 Contrary to the Dictionary object, if key is not found when attempting to return an existing item, it returns and empty variant and sets the last result code to E_INVALIDARG, instead of creating a new key with its corresponding item empty.

 ---